All Articles/

 Step 3: Provide Written Notice

-Texas law requires written notice for most habitability issues.
-Your notice should include:
+Texas law requires written notice for habitability issues.
+Include:

-• Request for specific action within a reasonable timeframe (typically 7-14 days)
+• A request for specific action within a reasonable timeframe (typically 7-14 days).

 Send via certified mail and keep copies.